+There are two primary types of data that CDFIs work with: Financial data.
 The challenge is that both data sets are stored in different places.
 They are manually collected by the organization and are aggregated in different practices.
 There is no standard procedure for how to aggregate unstructured data.
 Currently, most of these financial institutions use Excel for data management to collect and aggregate data from different sources.
 Using Excel can result in error-prone data that may result in a incomplete or misrepresented impact story altogether.
 Excel is time consuming since it must be reviewed multiple times resulting in an unorganised document.
 Policy makers, funders or stakeholders require a standard clean document that is straightforward.
 Furthermore, Excel formulas need to be applied in order to create charts, but again, this manual action is error-prone.

 For CDFIs, reporting is a major tool for communicating to stakeholders, particularly policy makers and funders.
 When data is managed manually, there is an increased likelihood for human error.
 This hurts the integrity of the data and thus, the integrity of the visualized insights that are later communicated.
 Effective communication of data includes how the data is presented.
 When manually creating visualized charts in tools like Excel, there is limited ability for structured and dynamic visualized reporting.

 The Impact Cloud™ platform helps CDFIs manage their data for impact management.